We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 Before we proceed let me tell you why I write this post, many of us have confusion between the various ‘Ariums’; They usually term them as vivarium or simply as an aquarium.

-Well, its not a hard and fast rule to know the terms, but the confusion may result in death of you precious amphibian pet.
+Well, it’s not a hard and fast rule to know the terms, but the confusion may result in the death of your precious amphibian pet.

 unknowingly many of us keep mixed species together that actually belongs to separate vivaria and should never coexist.

 There are few visible and notable differences being a pet enthusiast must know, so without wasting any time let’s dive in.